-The methodology of holistic assessment is to broaden the types of cybersecurity learning environments that can be formally assessed.
+The methodology of a holistic assessment is to broaden the types of cybersecurity learning environments that can be formally assessed.
 This not only increases the activities that can be assessed, but also offers more authentic forms of assessment with a focus on measurable competencies.
-For example, asking a student to define how they would enhance firewall protections in the event of an emergency by writing an essay is not effective, especially for learning with language or writing deficiencies.
+For example, asking a student to define how they would enhance firewall protections in the event of an emergency by writing an essay is not effective, especially for a learning with language or writing deficiencies.
 A much stronger form of assessment is to place a student in an environment, such as a competition, where they are confronted with an emergency, and the firewall must be configured to mitigate the current threat.
+This is more authentic both because the student is doing the work rather than writing about it, and because there is a live context that helps the student to make sense of the task at hand.
+While writing is an effective learning tool in many cases, it is not effective in evaluating students' ability to adapt to activeattack scenarios.
+Our example of the dynamic Red vs. Blue competition (RvB) sets forth a case study in the analysis of skills attainment through Competency Based Education, Life-Lona Learning, and Skills-Based Education practices.